quintel/documentation/static/releases/upcoming.md

 ## Upcoming changes

-* Bio-LNG will be added to international navigation, allowing users to set the share of bio-LNG in the fuel mix of LNG-fueled international vessels
+* The use of bio-LNG in international navigation (maritime bunkers) will be added to the model.
-* Various improvements are planned to enhance the user experience trhough better modelling and chart visualisation
+* Various improvements are planned to enhance the user experience through better modelling and chart visualisations